bknie1/PLC_PTL/README.md

 		- Station specific lights -> lights.
 		- Shared Horn/Alarm -> Horn/Alarm.
 3. DFB: WorkStation - Overall - Code is reading for processing.
+	1. If code exists (> 0), proceed.
+		- Otherwise, reset everything:
+			- Current_Lock := '';
+			- Lock_is_Found := FALSE;
+			- Bin_Is_Found:= FALSE;
+			- Correct_Bin_Located := FALSE;
+			- Lock_Completed := FALSE;
-	1. Time stamp when assembly starts.
+	2. Time stamp when assembly starts.
 Time to assemble lock variable.
-	2. Find lock offset.
+	3. Find lock offset.
 Iterate through until a match is found.
 Logic: While match not found.
 Syntax: IF NOT ...
 THEN
 		- Match == FALSE?
 Error.
-	3. Match == TRUE?
+	4. Match == TRUE?
 Assign match index to current lock offset.
 Part offset is set to 0.
 		- We use the lock offset to iterate through and, using the part offset, find participating parts.
-	4. While a bin hasn't been found and the lock hasn't been finished:
+	5. While a bin hasn't been found and the lock hasn't been finished:
 		- Check to see if finished.
 If finished:
 			- Set lock completed variable.
 			- Set assemble log time variable.